Terminal49/API/docs/In Depth Guides/Container-map-embed.md

 await map.start();
 ```

-5. Load a container.
-This is the final step where you can pass shipment and container ids to the map where it'll fetch the data and display it on the map.
+5. Final step: load a container.
+You can pass shipment and container ids to the map where it'll fetch the data and display it.
-The reason why this is an another step is because you might re-use that map to load different containers or shipments.

 ```javascript
 await map.load(shipmentId, containerId)
 ```

-Putting it all together, here is the javascript code that you need to embed the map on your website.
+6. Putting it all together, here is the javascript code that you need to embed the map on your website.

 ```javascript
 const map = new window.TntMap("#map", {